Skip to contents

 The following data is output with every call to run_mse and is consequently available with calls to run_mse_parallel and run_mse_multiple:

-• land_caa - landed catch-at-age from the OM ([nyears, nages, nsexes, nregions, nfleets])
+• land_caa - landed catch-at-age from the OM ([nyears, nages, nsexes, nregions, nfleets]).
+Note that this is in units of weight rather than numbers.

-• disc_caa - discarded catch-at-age from the OM ([nyears, nages, nsexes, nregions, nfleets])
+• disc_caa - discarded catch-at-age from the OM ([nyears, nages, nsexes, nregions, nfleets]).
+Note that this is in units of weight rather than numbers.

-• caa - total catch-at-age (landed + discarded) from the OM ([nyears, nages, nsexes, nregions, nfleets])
+• caa - total catch-at-age (landed + discarded) from the OM ([nyears, nages, nsexes, nregions, nfleets]).
+Note that this is in units of weight rather than numbers.

 • faa - fishing mortality -at-age from the OM ([nyears, nages, nsexes, nregions, nfleets])